 Prior to the termination of Piedmont's share redemption program on February 17, 2010, shares of Piedmont's common stock were contingently redeemable at the option of the stockholder, subject to certain limitations of the program.
 Accordingly, Piedmont had recorded redeemable common stock equal to the aggregate fund-to-date amount of proceeds received from its dividend reinvestment plan, less the aggregate fund-to-date amount incurred to redeem shares under Piedmont's share redemption program as of December 31, 2009.
-As a result of the termination of the share redemption program during the three months ended March 31, 2010, Piedmont is no longer required to reclassify any of its outstanding common stock to the mezzanine section of its balance sheet.
+As a result of the termination of the share redemption program on February 17, 2010, Piedmont is no longer required to reclassify any of its outstanding common stock to the mezzanine section of its balance sheet.